Kolmogorov-Arnold Networks in Thermoelectric Materials Design: Methodology

 \subsection{Multilayer Perceptrons as Benchmark Models}

-An MLP is a fully connected feedforward neural network in which nodes are arranged in successive layers.
+An MLP is a fully connected feedforward neural network in which nodes are arranged in successive layers, as shown in Fig~\ref{fig:NN-graph}.
 Each neuron computes a weighted sum of its inputs followed by a nonlinear activation:

 where \(w_i\) and \(b\) denote the learnable weight and bias parameters, and \(\sigma\) represents the activation function.
 In this work, rectified linear units (ReLU) were chosen for the hidden layers owing to their computational efficiency and ability to mitigate vanishing gradients, while a linear activation was adopted in the output layer to accommodate regression tasks such as band gap and Seebeck coefficient prediction.